Understanding the IVF process and treatment

 Our fertility specialists perform imaging studies to understand more about your fertility.

 A number of conditions that cause inflammation and scarring, such as fibroids, polyps, adenomyosis, hydrosalpinges and endometriosis, can impact the structure of the uterine environment.
-Sometimes, the presence of these conditions can make it more difficult for the embryo to implant in the wall of the uterus.
+Sometimes, the presence of these conditions can make it more difficult for the embryo to implant in the wall of the uterus, affecting the chances of a successful embryo transfer.

 Imaging studies and surgical tests can help us determine if an inflammatory condition is affecting the uterine environment.
 These include pelvic ultrasound, as well as the insertion of a camera via hysteroscopy or laparoscopy.